-When deriving the equations of fluid motion we need to know rate of change of a fluid property φ per unit mass and per unit volume.
-Following the method by Euler we will investigate the field of $\varphi(x, y, z, t)$ assuming that the property of interest is the function of the position of the fluid particle and time.
-At the given time instant tthe particle was located at the point (x, y, z), and after one time step t + Δt it moved to another point with the coordinates (x + Δx , y + Δy , z + Δz).
-Let us compute the rate of change of the property that corresponds to the aforementioned motion.
+When deriving the equations of fluid motion, we need to know rate of change of a fluid property φ per unit mass and per unit volume.
+Following the method by Euler we will investigate the field of φ (x, y, z, t) assuming that the property of interest is the function of the position of the fluid particle and time.
+At the given time instant t the particle was located at the point (x, y, z), and after one time step t+ Δt it moved to another point with the coordinates (x+ Δx , y+ Δy , z+ Δz).